A straight edge and a semicircle

 I think these three works of Stella’s are utterly unfathomable.
 You don’t know where one element starts and the other goes.
 Stella is an amazing man because he is so completely of our time.
 He’s impatient, constantly changing, he moves from one thing to another, doing the utterly unpredictable.
 What fascinates me about his work is the implied visual impossibility of what he does.

-Harry Seidler on the Frank Stella artworks in the lobby at Grosvenor Place, Sydney; In "An Interview with Harry Seidler" Studio Collections Magazine, (Double Bay NSW, Sydney) Sept-Nov (1984) (2) pages 26-29 at page 28
+Harry Seidler on the black and white maquettes for still-to-be-made Frank Stella artworks in the lobby at Grosvenor Place, Sydney; In "An Interview with Harry Seidler" Studio Collections Magazine, (Double Bay NSW, Sydney) Sept-Nov (1984) (2) pages 26-29 at page 28

 The design of Stella’s Khurasan Gate is reflected in the plan of Seidler’s Australian Embassy, Abra is referenced in the main facade of the Monash City Council building (formerly Waverley Civic Centre), and Khurasan Gate (variation) can be identified in the plan of the unrealised Conzinc Riotinto development in Melbourne.
 Another painting, Flin flon III, based on one of the variations of Abra, contains patterns similar to those found in Seidler’s plans for Sydney’s Grosvenor Place and the unrealised Chevron Hotel and Offices in Melbourne.